Edwin-kipyego/react-code-challenge/phase2/react-code-challenge/README.md

 -Filter expenses by name
 -Sort expenses by category or description
 -Delete individual expenses
-group expenses by date and total amount spend per day
+-Daily totals- Automatically calculate and display total expense per day -Responsive Design- for all screen sizes with clean custom styling.

 ## Tech